trabdlkarim/trabdlkarim.github.io/index.md

 ## <i class="fas fa-hand-holding-heart" ></i> Welcome
 {: .fs-7}

-Welcome to the TAK PI, a collection of projects and references to help you download and share software packages.
+Welcome to the Toure A. Karim Project Index, a collection of projects and references to help you download and share software packages.
 TAK Project Index is a core set of various types of personal software projects.

 ### Stats

 | Projects | Releases  | Files     |
 |:---------|:----------|:----------|
 | 77       | 691       | 3,047     |

----

-## <i class="fas fa-th-list" ></i> TAK Projects
-{: .fs-7}

-One of the most important ways to develop your skills and improve your employability as a software engineer is to work on side projects, for instance open source projects, helpful tools and scripts.

-It is not always so easy to start a new good software development project.
-Sometimes, we want to work on side projects but struggle to come up with a good idea.
-That is where TAK PI projects come in play.
-The projects of this index can help you fight **“side project paralysis”** by offering diverse project that an intermediate software developer can start in one weekend.
-The emphasis here is not on projects that are going to change the world.
-Instead, these are important and fun projects to give you something to add to your portfolio and make you a better developer.

-The TAK PI projects are suited for all levels engineers trying to beef up their software engineering fundamentals.
-They’ll help you learn more about specific aspects of computing, like file transfer and operating systems design.
-These projects can be particularly useful for self-taught developers who’ve focused more on practical skills than computer science  fundamentals.
-They projects will also help you achieve a practical goal, while also improving your software engineering skills.

 ---